 There are no IEPs in college.
 Students with disabilities may choose to seek the support of a college or university’s disability office.
 If the student is found eligible, the disability office will develop an accommodation plan based on the documentation that the student provides.
 Colleges or universities are not required to provide modifications, which may alter the content that students are required to learn.

 Visit the College and Career Planning page to find out more:

 The College Board oversees eligibility for accommodations on the PSAT, SAT, and Advanced Placement (AP) exams.
 This means that students do not automatically receive accommodations documented in the IEP or 504.

-- If you are completing the application, once this is done, please return the form to your child’s guidance counselor.
+- Once this is done, please return the form to your child’s SSD Coordinator.

-To learn more about the College Board accommodations process and download the application, please visit the College Board web page about students with disabilities.
+Once testing accommodations are granted, the College Board will recognize the accommodations until high school graduation, even if your child changes schools.
+To learn more about the College Board accommodations process and download the application, please visit the College Board webpage about students with disabilities.

 Alternative College Experiences for Students with Intellectual Disabilities